-&lt;sup>1 The information presented includes the years 2000, 2001, and 2004.
+1 The information presented includes the years 2000, 2001, and 2004.
 While the Old Orchard Museum was under renovations (2002-2003), the staff could not obtain access to much of the archives and therefore forwarded many of the requests for photographs to Harvard's Theodore Roosevelt Collection.

-Recent inventories have revealed a number of important resources associated with Sagamore Hill.
 The inventory team noted resources of national, regional, state, and local significance.
 One species was identified as being of national significance - the rare comet darner dragonfly (Anax longipes).
 Resources of regional significance included a rare, intact stand of oak-tulip tree forest; migratory bird habitat for at least 10 Partners in Flight (PIF) species of conservation concern; and forest breeding habitat for conservation priority bird species such as the wood thrush (Hylocichla mustelina).
 As noted previously, further research and management planning is required to determine best management practices for ensuring the long-term protection of these resource values.